cppcoffee/libstacktrace/README.md

 # Introduce

-The libstacktrace is a c library that provides a simple API to output the crash call stack to **STDERR** when process crash.
+The libstacktrace is a c library that provides a simple API to output the crash call stack to **STDERR** when the process crash.

 ## Build